OpenTermsArchive/contrib-versions/Trello/unknown.md

 It is not possible for us to customize the maintenance window, as our users are on a shared infrastructure.
 However, we've used this maintenance window extremely rarely—about once a year, for under 15 minutes each time.

+Users who access Trello through an Atlassian account

+As part of Trello's continued integration into Atlassian, Trello users will have to create Atlassian accounts in order to access the Trello service.
+For Trello users accessing Trello through an Atlassian account, including accounts managed by organizations subscribing to Atlassian Access, the following policies and procedures, which may differ the policies and procedures above, shall apply.

+Data Centers and Location

+As mentioned above, Trello production services and associated user content (i.e., data stored to Trello boards) are stored in AWS’s and GCS’s United States regions.
+However, a limited amount of user information used for account authentication purposes may be stored in AWS and GCS regions outside of the United States.
+For more information on how we secure and store data at Atlassian, see our Trust page.

+Login Security

+If you login to Trello using your Atlassian account or if your account is managed by an organization that subscribes to Atlassian Access, login security (including single sign-on and two-step verification) and password features and policies for Atlassian accounts differ from those of legacy Trello accounts.
+More information about these features and policies is available at Your Atlassian Account and Atlassian Access Policies and Features.

+Data Deletion

+If a user accesses Trello through an Atlassian account, the processes and policies for deleting the user’s Trello account and personal data, including deletion request cancellation grace periods and backup data retention periods may differ from the Trello processes and policies outlined above.
+For more information, see Delete Your Atlassian Account.

+Support and Incident Response

+The support policies and incident response procedures for Atlassian Access differ from those applicable to Trello.
+More information regarding support for Atlassian Access is available at Atlassian Access Policies and Features.

 **Footnotes:**

 1http://aws.amazon.com/security/